yijerjer/quantifying_tension/README.md

 ```
 .
 +-- final_report/           # contains tex files of final report
 +-- notebooks/              # contains all the jupyter notebooks
+                              (unlikely to run out of the box)
 |   +-- *.ipynb
 +-- plots/                  # contains all the plots in the final report
 |   +-- pair/               # trained PyTorch model state_dicts for